bernwang/latte/README.md

 ## Deletion
 1. To delete bounding box, press the backspace/delete key while the bounding box is selected.

+## One-click bounding box drawing
+1. Instead of holding the control key, hold the `a` key.
+Then click a point in the cluster and the tool will draw a bounding box.
+2. You can adjust the auto-drawn bounding box afterwards

+## Frame-by-frame tracking
+1. After annotating a frame, the next frame can be auto-annotated.

 <!---
 # My strategy for annotating